8 Epic Things to Do in Estes Park

 5. Grab some grub at The Wapiti Pub

-The Wapiti Pub prides themselves on how they “embody everything that is Colorado” and boy do they ring true to that tagline.
-Not only do they have terrific dining options that support local, they also have an AMAZING selection of Colorado craft beers and a nice sunny patio to relax on after a full day of hiking.
+The Wapiti Pub prides itself on how they “embody everything that is Colorado” and boy do they ring true to that tagline.
+Not only do they have terrific dining options that support local, but they also have an AMAZING selection of Colorado craft beers and a nice sunny patio to relax on after a full day of hiking.

 Hours: Sunday-Saturday, 11am-9pm Menu

 6. Enjoy a sweet treat at Purple Mountain Taffy Company

 Address: 121 E Elkhorn Ave, Estes Park